chapter eight

 • Testing tasks connecting to external systems

-In previous chapters, we’ve mainly used generic operators such as the BashOperator and PythonOperator to keep the focus on understanding the basics of Airflow.
-However, this is hardly the best use of Airflow, as Airflow’s main power lies in the ability to connect to a broad variety of different systems (e.g. a Spark cluster, a BigQuery data warehouse, a Postgres database) and orchestrate workloads between them.
+In previous chapters, we used mainly generic operators such as the BashOperator and the PythonOperator to keep the focus on understanding the basics of Airflow.
+This is hardly the best use of Airflow, however.
+Airflow’s main power lies in its capability to connect to a broad variety of systems (e.g., an Apache Spark cluster, a Google BigQuery data warehouse, and a PostgreSQL database) and orchestrate workloads between them.

-To demonstrate this, we’ll explore how to install and use additional operators from the Airflow ecosystem to integrate with external systems without having to write our own custom integration logic.
+To demonstrate, this chapter explores how to install and use additional operators from the Airflow ecosystem to integrate with external systems without having to write custom integration logic.
 For illustration, we’ll develop two use cases connecting to different external systems and see how specific operators help us move and transform data between these systems.

 8.1 Installing additional operators